j-schreiber/js-guideline-package-architecture/metadata-types/lightning-component-bundle.md

-# Recommendation
+# Organisation

-Prefer **packaged** to develop, test and deploy LWC components.
+**2GP** only.

 # Considerations

-- LWC components are regularly added to flexi pages and used in quick actions.
-- Typically, a package should contain the component and the flexi page in unpackaged source should "activate" it.
+- LWC is one of the very few metadata types, that cannot be developed with the original "Developer Console" and must be developed in a source driven process.

 # Links